🚨 Scam Guide · 2026

 ⚠️ High

-📍 Bars and clubs near Hviezdoslavovo námestie, Obchodná Street, Ventúrska Street, and the Old Town nightlife area
+📍 Bars near Hviezdoslavovo námestie, Obchodná Street, Ventúrska Street, basement venues in the Old Town nightlife area

 Red Flags